-London Sewing Machine Museum
+London Sewing Machine Museum review

 London Sewing Machine Museum’s surroundings are decidedly 2016.
 This tiny museum sits in the top levels of a warehouse, opposite a Lidl and within a stone’s throw from Tooting Bec station.